defnull/bbblb/README.md

 * [ ] A `bbblb-agent` command line tool that can:
   * Auto-register and enable back-end BBB servers when they start up and disable them when they shut down.
-  * Report additional health and load information from back-end BBB servers to bbblb for better load balancing.
+  * Report additional health and load information from back-end BBB servers to BBBLB for better load balancing.
 * [ ] A `bbblb` admin command line tool that can:
   * Manage tenants, servers, running meetings or recordings.
   * Display and export statistics or metrics.
 * [ ] Rate limiting and DoS protection that is fair to unaffected tenants.

-## Totally not a biased feature comparison againwithst Scalelite
+## Totally not a biased feature comparison against Scalelite

-ScalScaleliteeite is the reference implementation of a BigBlueButton Load Balancer, developed by the creators of BigBlueButton themselves.
+Scalelite is the reference implementation of a BigBlueButton Load Balancer, developed by the creators of BigBlueButton themselves.

 | Feature | BBBLB | Scalelite |
 | ------- | ----- | --------- |